Indexing your Models

 An equivalent index definition if you want to use real-time indices would be:

-When you’re defining indices for namespaced models, use a lowercase string with /’s for namespacing as the model reference:
+When you’re defining indices for namespaced models, use a lowercase string with /’s for namespacing and then casted to a symbol as the model reference:

 Real-time Indices vs SQL-backed Indices

 Thinking Sphinx allows for definitions of both real-time indices and SQL-backed indices.
 (In previous versions, only SQL-backed indices were available.)

 Real-time indices are processed using Sphinx’s SphinxQL protocol, and thus are managed by Thinking Sphinx via Ruby, with the following advantages:

 - Your fields and attributes reference Ruby methods.

 - Real-time records can be updated directly, thus keeping your Sphinx data up-to-date almost immediately.
 This removes the need for delta indices.

 The SQL-backed indices, however, have the potential to be much faster: the indexing process avoids the need to iterate through every record separately, and can use SQL joins to load association data directly.

 You’ll need to consider which approach will work best for your application, but certainly if your data is changing frequently and you’d like it to be up-to-date, it’s worth starting with real-time indices.